 NORINE: So, a clan mother is matrilineal.
-That's the way we were taught that it goes through your bloodline, and our clans comes through our bloodline.
+That's the way we were taught, that it goes through your bloodline, and our clans come through our bloodline.
 So, I'm a bear because my mother's a bear.
 Her mother's a bear.

 SUE: Around 2003, Norine spent time in Tennessee with a Cherokee and Tuscarora healer.

 NORINE: I went into the mountains and and I got my healing.
 It really helped with letting go of the historical trauma.
 Understanding my parents, why they raised me a certain way — because they did the best they could.
 I was able to forgive them.

 NORINE: Physically, spiritually, mentally and emotionally.

 COLLEEN: So when her ex bothered her one last time — she was ready.

 COLLEEN: Norine was having a party at her house, for family.